NoYiBa/ops-theatre/deploy-virtualbox-sandbox.md

 ## 2. Download the Virtual Appliance

-Download the image from here: Insert link.
+Download the image from here: [Download](http://www.olindata.com/sites/default/files/resources/boxes/ops-theatre-0.2.0-ovf.zip).

 The image is compressed using zip.
 Be sure to extract it before moving on.